jyrimatti/hseverywhere/README.rst

 ``run-web.sh`` starts webpack-dev-server which automatically reloads the app.

-In iOS simulator enable "Live Reload" in shake-gesture menu.
+In other platforms, enable "Live Reload" in shake-gesture menu.

-In Android emulator enable "Live Reload" in shake-gesture menu (F2).

 Repl